Transportation in New York City: Ferries

 SeaStreak is a private company that operates services from Manhattan to the Raritan Bayshore in Monmouth County, New Jersey.
 The company operates three primary terminals in New Jersey, including Belford, Atlantic Highlands, and Highlands.
 Additionally, SeaStreak offers seasonal service to Sandy Hook, New Jersey during the summer.
 Between 2012 and 2014, it also ran weekday morning and afternoon/evening service between East 34th Street and Pier 11 in Manhattan and Rockaway Park, Queens, with a stop at Brooklyn Army Terminal.
 The service began in late 2012 in the wake of massive subway infrastructure damage and service disruptions in Queens and Brooklyn from Hurricane Sandy, and was originally intended only as a temporary transportation alternative until subway service was restored, but it proved to be popular and was extended several times after that.
 However, it was ultimately discontinued in October 2014, despite vigorous efforts by local transportation advocates, civic leaders and elected officials to convince the city government to continue funding the subsidized service.

 New York Water Taxi is a private company that does not regular services, rather it is a for-hire water taxi that takes customers between various ferry landings throughout New York City and New Jersey.
 The ferry's home port is Pier 83 at West 42nd Street in Manhattan, with a secondary home port at Pier 16/South Street Seaport.

-Additionally, there is year-round ferry service to Ellis Island and Liberty Island and seasonal service to Governor's Island.
+Additionally, there is year-round ferry service to Ellis Island, Liberty Island, and Governors Island.
 Circle Line Downtown and Circle Line Sightseeing operate tourist routes into the Upper New York Bay or circumnavigate Manhattan.